 When does the Eiffel Tower sparkle?

-The Eiffel Tower sparkle five minutes, on the hour, every night of the year.
+The Eiffel Tower sparkles for five minutes every hour, every night of the year, with the start time varying depending on the season.
 First burst lands within ten minutes of nightfall.
 Last one goes off at 11 pm sharp.
 20,000 bulbs fire in random bursts across the four faces.
 Above them, the xenon summit beacon sweeps the Paris skyline.
 At 11:45 pm, the golden wash and the xenon beacon both cut out, per the 2022 energy-saving schedule.
-After that?
-Only the red aviation safety lights at the summit.
-Those stay on all night.
-French air-navigation law says they have to.

 Hardware